-To begin the withdrawal process, please contact Veteran & Nontraditional Student Services.
+To begin the withdrawal process, please contact Veteran & Military Services.
 Students can complete the Withdrawal form online for the Registrar's Office.

 If a student wants to drop some (but not all) courses, a student can do so online via Campus Connection, but must send a copy of the military orders to the Registrar's Office and Veteran & Military Student Services to ensure an accurate refund for tuition and fees, depending on enrollment status once adjusted.

 Financial aid varies with every student.
 To get individual help with financial aid, students should contact One-Stop Student Services.
 Here are some things to keep in mind upon activation.